mxarc/mxarc/README.md

 <details>
 <summary>Click me to see something important!</summary>
 <br>
-You are are important, you matter ✨
+You are important, you matter ✨
 </details>